Top 10 Best Practices for Secure Software Development banner

 Attackers usually don’t want their actions logged so they can stay undetected.
 Therefore, developers should implement proper security monitoring and auditing practices, including user activity tracking, file integrity monitoring, and network activity logs.

-ISO 27001 Certification
+Get and Maintain ISO 27001 Certification

-8. ISO 27001 Certification
+Get and Maintain ISO 27001 Certification

 You should also consider getting your company ISO 27001 certified.
 ISO 27001 is a worldwide information security standard that outlines security standards for developing, implementing, maintaining, and improving an Information Security Management System.

-ISO 27001 certification can help secure software development by increasing an organization’s ability to protect confidentiality, integrity, and availability of critical business information.
+ISO 27001 certification can help secure software development by increasing an organization’s ability to protect the confidentiality, integrity, and availability of critical business information.

-Penetration Testing
+Implement Penetration Testing

-9. Penetration Testing
+Implement Penetration Testing

 Penetration testing is an automated way of identifying potential security issues in your software.
 Proper penetration tests can be done by hiring a penetration testing team that specializes in software security.